junliu26/Air-Quality/README.md

 # Wildfire Impact
 Living in the Bay Area, we suffered from bad air quality when wildfire happened.
-According to news report, the lives we lost because of smokes caused by wildfire is more than the lives lost in wildfire itself.This project aim to estimate the populations impacted by high level of PM2.5 caused by wildfire.
+According to news report, the lives we lost because of smokes caused by wildfire is more than the lives lost in wildfire itself.
+This project aim to estimate the populations impacted by high level of PM2.5 caused by wildfire.

 ***